Room and Board (comic strip)

 Room and Board is the title of two American comic strips.
 The first, created by Sals Bostwick, debuted on May 21, 1928.
 He drew it until his death in 1930, after which it was continued by cartoonists Brandon Walsh, Benbee, Darrell McClure, Dow Walling and Herman Thomas before coming to an end in 1932.

 In 1936, cartoonist Gene Ahern created the second strip, a continuation of a previous strip, Our Boarding House, which he drew from 1921 to 1936 for another syndicate.
 This second Room and Board was discontinued on November 29, 1958.
-Ahern's Room and Board had no connection with Bostwick's strip other than the similar title.
+Ahern's Room and Board had no connection with Bostwick's strip other than the like title.

 Revival history

 Ahern was making an annual $35,000 doing Our Boarding House for Newspaper Enterprise Association when King Features Syndicate offered to double that figure.
 Leaving NEA in March 1936 for King Features, Ahern created a copycat strip, using the title of the previous King Features strip, Bostwick's Room and Board.

 The new Room and Board had more than a few parallels with Our Boarding House, including a larger-than-life blowhard as the central character.